 Roasted Butternut Squash

 This Roasted Butternut Squash is truly delicious enough to be eaten on its own as a side dish, or it can be used as an ingredient for salads or recipes like Butternut Squash Soup.
-Once you try this, I bet you’ll find yourself making big batches for meal prep, freezing, and dinners.
+Once you try it, you’ll find yourself making big batches for meal prep, freezing, and dinners.

 Though I’ve prepared butternut squash in many different ways, this is my preferred way to make it.
 If you’ve never had it simply roasted in cubes before, prepare to be amazed by how delicious it can be.